suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 1. The function reverts if there are untradable (determined by OlympusExchangeProvider) tokens in the token list.
 2. Additional fee might apply during the Exchange process.
 Make sure you have enough MOT in your fund.
-3. If the amounts array is different size of tokens address, or the amounts total is higher than the ETH available balance of the fund.
+3. It reverts if the parameters are invalid, for instance: the lengths of the arrays differ or the specified ETH value doesn't exactly match msg.value.
 4. The function reverts if any of the transactions is considered​ risky by RiskControlProvider.
 5. The function reverts if the ExchangeProvider can't trade within the specified rate after a period of time.
 6. The function reverts if the caller is not permitted.